Traveling is fantastic, but things can go wrong.

 We know because we have experienced so many challenges of late.

 So we are going to share our top ten travel troubles, and help you to triumph through them.

 This is our third year of travel and our 47th country.
-That means, we have experienced a LOT of problems and travel troubles in this time.
+That means, we have experienced a LOT of problems and travel troubles at this time.

-From the theft of our money through credit card fraud, to to health issues.
+From the theft of our money through credit card fraud to health issues.